Predicates

 error

-The last six values support documenting that some call modes may throw an error or will throw an error despite the calls complying with the argument types and instantiation modes.
-As an example, consider the open/3 ISO Prolog built-in predicate.
-We may write:
+The last six values support documenting that some call modes may throw an error or will throw an error despite the call arguments complying with the expected types and instantiation modes.
+As an example, consider the open/3 standard predicate:

 :- mode(open(@source_sink, @io_mode, --stream), one_or_error).